TouK/nussknacker/README.md

 Nussknacker supports three [processing modes](https://nussknacker.io/documentation/docs/about/ProcessingModes/): streaming, request-response and batch (planned in version 1.16).
 In streaming mode, Nussknacker uses Kafka as its primary interface: input streams of data and output streams of decisions.
 In request-response mode, it exposes HTTP endpoints with OpenAPI definitions.

-There are two engines to which scenarios can be deployed: Flink and Light.
+There are two engines to which scenarios can be deployed: Flink and Lite.
 Check out [this document](https://nussknacker.io/documentation/docs/about/engines/) to understand which of the two fits your use case better.

 ## Why Nussknacker